not9ahmed/ml-specialization/advanced-learning-algorithms/week-4/tree-ensembles.md

 - At each node, when choosing a feature to split, If $n$ feature are available.

-- Pick a random usubset of $k < n$ features and allow the algorithm to only choose from the subset of features.
+- Pick a random subset of $k < n$ features and allow the algorithm to only choose from the subset of features.

 - Pick $k$ features as the allowed features, then out of those $k$ features choose the one with the highest infromation gain as the feature to split on